ThePhen/writercom_sa_solution/README.md

 **The code for the solutions can be found at: https://github.com/ThePhen/writercom_sa_solution**

-There are two version of the solution.
+There are two versions of the solution.
 1. A simple cURL-based example in `answer.sh`, and...
 2. A more compilcated solution in `nodejs_solution/index.js` which demonstrates using the output from one Writer API as input into a subsequent API call.
 Here's the gist of getting it running:
 ```sh